MPAS-Dev/compass/docs/users_guide/test_cases.rst

 Test Cases
 ==========

-compass supports test cases for two main MPAS dynamical cores, :ref:`ocean` (`MPAS-Ocean <https://mpas-dev.github.io/ocean/ocean.html>`_) and :ref:`landice` (`MALI <https://mpas-dev.github.io/land_ice/land_ice.html>`_).
+``compass`` supports test cases for two main MPAS dynamical cores, :ref:`ocean` (`MPAS-Ocean <https://mpas-dev.github.io/ocean/ocean.html>`_) and :ref:`landice` (`MALI <https://mpas-dev.github.io/land_ice/land_ice.html>`_).
-Test cases are grouped under these two "cores" and then into "configurations", which are groups of test cases that are part of the same framework, serve a similar purpose, or are variants on one another.
-Example of ocean configurations include "idealized" setups like :ref:`ocean_baroclinic_channel`, :ref:`ocean_ziso` and "realistic" domains like :ref:`ocean_global_ocean`.
+Test cases are grouped under these two MPAS cores and then into "test groups", which are groups of test cases that have some common purpose or concept.
+Land-ice test groups include "idealized" setups like :ref:`landice_dome` and :ref:`landice_hydro_radial` as well as "realistic" domains as in :ref:`landice_greenland`.
+The same is true for the ocean, with "idealized" test groups like :ref:`ocean_baroclinic_channel` and :ref:`ocean_ziso`, and a "realistic" test group in :ref:`ocean_global_ocean`.

-Idealized configurations typically use analytic functions to define their topography, initial conditions and forcing data (i.e. boundary conditions), whereas realistic configurations most often use data files for all fo these.
+Idealized test groups typically use analytic functions to define their topography, initial conditions and forcing data (i.e. boundary conditions), whereas realistic test groups most often use data files for all for these.

-compass test cases are made up of one or more steps.
+``compass`` test cases are made up of one or more steps.
 These are the smallest units of work in compass.
 You can run an individual step on its own if you like.
 Currently, the steps in a test case run in sequence but there are plans to allow steps that don't depend on one another to run in parallel in the future.
 Also, there is no requirement that all steps defined in a test case must run when that test case is run.
-Some steps may be disabled depending on configuration options (see :ref:`configuration_files`) that you choose.
+Some steps may be disabled depending on config options (see :ref:`config_files`) that you choose.

 In compass, test cases are identified by their subdirectory relative to a work directory that the user chooses.
 For example, the default test case from